 There are currently no jobs available

-Unfortunately there are currently no positions available at Department of the Prime Minister and Cabinet, please check back soon.
+Unfortunately there are currently no positions available at Dept. of the Prime Minister and Cabinet, please check back soon.